 The AICPA describes the Practice Analysis as a primary resource for linking and relating CPA Exam content and licensure with the job-relatedness of the profession.
 Therefore, “inferences from test scores may be supported by arguments of content validity as related to the practice analysis.”

 Exam stakeholders are invited to submit additional commentary on both the Invitation to Comment and the Exposure Draft until April 30, 2020.
-Depending on the comments received, changes to the CPA Exam based on the Practice Analysis will take effect in July 2021, or possibly as early as April 2021.

 Exposure Draft Findings